 We have divided our forest carbon stocks into three pools that allow us to track our carbon inventory and to follow and account for stored carbon when timber is harvested.
 The three pools are: 1) merchantable portions of trees, 2) above ground non-merchantable portions of merchantable trees and pre-merchantable trees, and 3) below ground portions of all trees (excludes soil carbon).

-At the end of 2021, our forests stored a total of 114 million metric tons of CO2e in all three pools.
-Merchantable above ground portions accounted for 69 million metric tons of CO2e, 26 million metric tons of CO2e were in pre-merchantable above ground portions, and 19 million metric tons were in below ground portions of trees.
+Our forests, on all lands owned at the end of 2022, stored a total of 136 million metric tons of CO2e in all three pools.
+Merchantable above ground portions accounted for 85 million metric tons of CO2e, 28 million metric tons of CO2e were in pre-merchantable above ground portions, and 23 million metric tons were in below ground portions of trees.

 Carbon from harvested wood remains in wood and paper products until the end of their use and eventual decay.
 The rate of decrease in storage is dependent on the specific product end use.
 Approximately 68% of total tree carbon in a sawlog-sized tree is transported to a sawmill and 55% of that amount is captured in solid wood products, such as lumber and plywood, as a long-lived carbon vault.
 The total tree carbon that is used for pulp and paper products has a shorter life span.
 Pulp and paper products have a rate of decay or release that is high initially as products are used, recycled, or disposed of, then the rate slows substantially after initial use because of the portion that is stored in landfills.